Sounds of the 60s presenter Brian Matthew dies aged 88

 Matthew had presented the show since April 1990, and hosted his last full show on 19th November, followed by a compilation of his favourite moments on 25th February.

-Lewis Carnie, Head of BBC Radio 2 paid tribute to the broadcaster: “Brian was one of this country’s most popular and best loved presenters, delighting millions of listeners with his memories and favourite tunes on Sounds of the 60s for 27 years.
-On behalf of everyone at Radio 2, we send love and our best wishes to his family at this difficult time."
+He was a "much loved and valued presenter on Radio 2 - by both the audience and his colleagues", added Mr Carnie.

+"He presented Sounds of the Sixties for 27 years and we had hoped to be able to carry on working with him in a new series where he could share his memories from his distinguished career with us," he said.
+Sadly it was not to be."

-Bob Shennan, Director of BBC Radio and Music, and former BBC Radio 2 Controller added: “Brian was a radio legend.
-For decades, his voice was the sound of Saturday mornings, giving pleasure to listeners on Sounds of the 60s with his wit and warmth.
+Bob Shennan, Director of BBC Radio and Music, and former BBC Radio 2 Controller paid tribute to his "wit and warmth", adding: "Brian was a radio legend.
+For decades, his voice was the sound of Saturday mornings...
 He will be sorely missed."

-BBC director-general Tony Hall said: "Brian Matthew was an outstanding broadcaster who entertained and engaged millions over generations.

-"He had a wonderful style of delivery and a real connection with his listeners.
-Brian was a true broadcasting great.
-We will all miss him and of course, that voice."

 Matthew began broadcasting in 1948 in Germany, and trained as an actor at RADA before joining the BBC in 1954.